 What you will need to do is ease into drinking milk kefir slowly.
 Start off with 1-2 Tbsp of milk kefir a day and slowly work yourself up as you begin to tolerate it better.

 If you are having a lot of heartburn, take a break for 2-3 days until your heartburn has subsided, then try again.

-The heartburn could also be related to a dairy intolerance, but I would only suspect this if you don't otherwise consume much dairy.
+The heartburn could also be related to dairy intolerance, but I would only suspect this if you don't otherwise consume much dairy.

 Want to learn how to cure your heartburn or acid reflux through nutrition?
 Check out the 30-Day Heartburn Solution by Craig Fear.